Job Bid Builder

 Review Bid Summary

-The output shows the itemized cost breakdown, subtotals by category, overhead amount, profit amount, contingency, bond cost, and final bid price.
-A cost-per-square-foot figure is included if you enter the project area.
-Export the summary as a PDF or CSV for your proposal package.
+The output shows the cost breakdown, subtotals by category, overhead amount, contingency, profit, simple bond cost, screened bid price, effective margin, break-even price, and optional unit pricing.
+Export the summary as planning documentation, not as a substitute for a formal estimate package.

 Built For